verbb/consume/docs/get-started/configuration.md

 - `cacheDuration` - When the cache is enabled, how long data is cached for.
 Accepts a [Date Interval](https://www.php.net/manual/en/dateinterval.construct.php) or a number of seconds.

 ### Clients
 Supply your client configurations as per the below.
 The `key` for each item should be the client `handle`.
+Do note that this only allows overriding existing clients and their settings, and you can't define clients purely in the configuration file.

 ```php
 return [